ninckblokje/ninckblokje.github.io/_posts/2016-02-25-how-to-create-osb-11g-archetype.md

 disqus: true
 ---

-In my first post ([OSB 11g Maven Archetype]({% post_url 2016-02-09-osb-11g-archetype %})) I wrote about the example I made for an OSB 11g Maven archetype.
-Now I want to show how to create an archetype.
+In my first post ([OSB 11g Maven Archetype]({% post_url 2016-02-09-osb-11g-archetype %})) I wrote about the an example Maven archetype I made for an OSB 11g.
+Now I want to show how to create an archetype and go through all the steps involved.
 This post has become quite long because of this!

 Creating an OSB archetype consist out of the following steps: